BrunoJuliao20/seascript/README.md

 # seascript
-Script for automation functions in the game
+Script for automation functions in SEAFIGHT game

 ez use